rphardy/rphardy.github.io/_posts/2026-02-27-Evaluating-a-Marketing-Campaign-in-SQL.md

 tags: [SQL, Statistical Assumptions, Analysis Piping]
 ---

-In this post I'm going to write a SQL program to produce an analytical pipeline to measure the effectiveness of a mail-out marketing campaign.
+In this project we are going to write a SQL program to produce an analytical pipeline to describe the effectiveness of a mail-out marketing campaign.

-I'll build a single function to reproduce this for a future campaign, outputting the analysis and new datasets to check statistical assumptions.
+We'll build a single function to reproduce this for a future campaign, outputting our analysis and some new datasets that we can use to check statistical assumptions.

 Let's build this out, in SQL!